 Overnight on board the houseboat.

 Day 12: Alleppey to Cochin – Ride 60 kilometres / 2 hours riding.
 (Breakfast).

 Your last day on tour.
 After breakfast, we set off to ride back to Cochin through fishing villages and along the sea.
-On arrival in Cochin, you part company of your Royal Enfield and bid farewell to the tour’s crew members and check into your Hotel.
-After lunch, you will take a guided tour of Fort Kochi, including the Dutch Palace, built in 1557 by the Portuguese and subsequently renovated by the Dutch after 1663.
+On arrival in Cochin, you part company of your Royal Enfield, bid farewell to the tour’s crew members, and check into your Hotel.
+After lunch, you will take a guided tour of Fort Kochi, including the Dutch Palace, built in 1557 by the Portuguese and renovated by the Dutch after 1663.
 The murals here are perhaps the best in India.

 There is a Jewish Synagogue that was built in 1568, which is the oldest Synagogue in the Commonwealth.
 In the area is St. Francis Church – built in 1510 and the oldest European church in India, Another interesting aspect of Fort Cochin is the Chinese Fishing Nets, introduced by the court of Kublai Khan.
 This evening, witness the Kathakali dance performance, performed by various artists.
 Kathakali is a traditional dance form depicting Indian epics (Ramayana and Mahabharata).
 They are dressed very colourfully in elaborate costumes.
 Their faces are painted to represent various characters of these epics.
 This dance has a lot of facial expressions and brisk yet articulate body movements.

 Day 13: Depart from Cochin.
 (Breakfast).